mohamedamin7510/CommandLine/README.md

 - Depending on the command, the app uses classes in System.IO (e.g., DirectoryInfo, FileInfo, StreamReader, StreamWriter) to perform file system operations.

 - The code is modular and can be extended easily with new commands.

+## ontributing

+Contributions are welcome!
+If you have ideas for new commands, improvements, bug fixes, or better error-handling — please fork the repo and open a pull request.

+### Guidelines:

+- Use clear commit messages

+- Add tests for new features where applicable

+- Follow existing code style and structure

+- Update the README for any new commands or features

+  ---
+## Contact

+### Created by Mohamed Amin.

+GitHub: @mohamedamin7510

+Email: [maming7510@gmial.com]

+Thanks for checking out the project — enjoy exploring simple command‑line tools in C#!